tejendradewangan/sgmailer/README.md

 2) update from email of sendgrid in database.config.js

-3) update sendgid key in mail.sender.js file
+3) update sendgrid key in mail.sender.js file

 4) you can change job interval time of notifer